zaid-g/SaltPass/README.md

 icloud##
 spotify#
 ```
-And the user executes the program with the argument to that file `./saltpass saltfile.txt` and passes the salt "icloud", it will scan the file for `icloud` and use the salt value in the file "icloud##".
+And the user executes the program with the argument of that file's path e.g. `./saltpass saltfile.txt` and passes the salt "icloud", it will scan the file for `icloud` and use the salt value in the file "icloud##".
 This will generate the most up to date password for icloud.
-The user can view their previously used passwords by running the program without passing an argument, and entering e.g. a salt value = "icloud" to get their first password, "icloud#" to get their second password, "icloud####" to get their 5th password, etc..
+The user can view their previously used passwords for a given salt by running the program without passing an argument, and entering e.g. a salt value = "icloud" to get their first password, "icloud#" to get their second used password, "icloud####" to get their 5th password, etc..
 The user can edit the saltfile by appending a '#' to the relevant salt to update their password for that salt.

 ## Method
 The program appends the master password and salt, passes them through a sha512 hash function (from openssl), and reformats the sha output to an appropriately formatted unique password displayed to the screen by rescaling the byte values to ascii range [33,126], which are the typable keyboard characters.